Skip to content

 Boleto Turístico del Cusco, Circuito III

-Admission Salineras de Maras
+Entrance to Salineras de Maras

 The location makes a combination easy.
 A common itinerary starts in Cusco, leads via Chinchero or Maras towards Moray and ends at the Salineras.
 The return journey, depending on the tour, either goes back to Cusco or further into the Sacred Valley.

-Recommended Order
+Recommended order

-For further planning, the pages Transport in Peru, Travel Costs in Peru, and Packing List Peru are suitable.
+For further planning, the pages Transport in Peru, Travel costs in Peru and Packing list Peru are suitable.

 • Water and a small snack

-• Sun protection and headwear
+• Sunscreen and headwear

 • Shoes with good grip

-• Cash in Soles for tickets, salt products, and small items
+• Cash in Soles for tickets, salt products and small items

 More Peru on WhatsApp Channel

-New content on Peru, Inca history, culture, and travel destinations appears regularly on the PeruMagazin WhatsApp Channel.
+New content about Peru, Inca history, culture, and travel destinations is regularly published on the PeruMagazin WhatsApp channel.

 Follow PeruMagazin